FM broadcasting: Stereo FM

 where A and B are the pre-emphasized left and right audio signals and $f_p$=19 kHz is the frequency of the pilot tone.
 Slight variations in the peak deviation may occur in the presence of other subcarriers or because of local regulations.

 Another way to look at the resulting signal is that it alternates between left and right at 38 kHz, with the phase determined by the 19 kHz pilot signal.
 Most stereo encoders use this switching technique to generate the 38 kHz subcarrier, but practical encoder designs need to incorporate circuitry to deal with the switching harmonics.
 Converting the multiplex signal back into left and right audio signals is performed by a decoder, built into stereo receivers.
 Again, the decoder can use a switching technique to recover the left and right channels.

 In addition, for a given RF level at the receiver, the signal-to-noise ratio and multipath distortion for the stereo signal will be worse than for the mono receiver.
-For this reason many stereo FM receivers include a stereo/mono switch to allow listening in mono when reception conditions are less than ideal, and most car radios are arranged to reduce the separation as the signal-to-noise ratio worsens, eventually going to mono while still indicating a stereo signal is being received.
+For this reason many stereo FM receivers include a stereo/mono switch to allow listening in mono when reception conditions are less than ideal, and most car radios are arranged to reduce the separation as the signal-to-noise ratio worsens, eventually going to mono while still indicating a stereo signal is received.
 As with monaural transmission, it is normal practice to apply pre-emphasis to the left and right channels before encoding and to apply de-emphasis at the receiver after decoding.

 In the U.S. around 2010, using single-sideband modulation for the stereo subcarrier was proposed.
 It was theorized to be more spectrum-efficient and to produce a 4 dB s/n improvement at the receiver, and it was claimed that multipath distortion would be reduced as well.
 A handful of radio stations around the country broadcast stereo in this way, under FCC experimental authority.
 It may not be compatible with very old receivers, but it is claimed that no difference can be heard with most newer receivers.
 At present, the FCC rules do not allow this mode of stereo operation.